jameshughes89/cs4XX-EvolutionaryComputation/site/topics/particle-swarm-optimization/pso.rst

     * While also having a propensity to move to the best part of the search space the population has encountered

-* Each particle also has velocity and momentum
+* Each particle also has velocity and inertia

 .. figure:: particles_moving.gif